 Please note that this event has SOLD OUT.

 We are delighted to announce the launch of a new program, Windsor Art Center Destinations, designed to showcase unique art, architectural and historic locations in and around Hartford County.
 Our first ‘Destination,’ a grazing brunch, to be held on Sunday, October 19th from 1 – 3 p.m. will showcase the Colt Building in Hartford.

-More information about the event and purchasing tickets is available here.
+More information about the event is available here.

 Selected Works from the Margaret Penn Collection Of Haitian and African American Art